The importance of energy efficiency for a carbon neutral society

 Europe will also need to find carbon-neutral and cost-effective solutions for industrial sectors which will prove hard to electrify such as petrochemicals, ceramics, pulp and paper and aluminum.
 Taking as an example, in Poland, a business with a demand for medium to high-temperature heat of 500GWh can save more than 7 million Euro per year by opting for CHP.

 Artelys found many examples how energy efficiency also plays a key role when citizens and communities will look for climate-friendly options to cover their energy needs.
-For example, delivering renewable heat to a city via district heating with CHP can reduce its energy bill by 3 million euros.
-Furthermore, a hospital can save up to 50 thousand euros by opting for CHP and a residential CHP unit running on fuel cells and hydrogen reduces the energy bill of a family home by up to 800 euros per year.
+For example, delivering renewable heat to a city via district heating with CHP can reduce its energy bill by 3 million euros per year.
+Furthermore, a hospital can save up to 50 thousand euros per year by opting for CHP and a residential CHP unit running on fuel cells and hydrogen reduces the energy bill of a family home by up to 800 euros per year.
 A mix of renewable fuels and energy efficiency is a win-win for both consumers and the overall energy system.

 ”This study highlights the benefits of cogeneration in Europe under different 2050 carbon neutral pathways, at both user and system levels, across different geographies and in all sectors.
 The study shows that a refined modelling of electricity-heat interlinkages is essential to assess the cost-effective potential for CHPs, in the context of the EU Green Deal in highly decarbonised contexts.” says Christopher Andrey, Projects Director at Artelys.